vbdella/ETS0006-15/python/sets/README.md

 # update() method
 The update() method adds all elements from another set or iterable to the current set.
 Unlike union(), it modifies the original set in-place instead of returning a new one.
 It avoids duplicates, so only new unique elements are added.
 You can update a set with multiple iterables.
 This method is useful when merging or expanding datasets.
 It’s commonly used for building a growing collection of unique items.

+# intersection_update() method
+The intersection_update() method updates the original set to keep only the elements found in both sets.
+It is different from intersection() because it modifies the set in-place and returns None.
+It’s useful when you want to reduce a set to just the common values shared with another.
+This method can take multiple iterables.
+It’s commonly used in data filtering and comparisons.
+After this operation, the original set contains only the shared items.

+# difference_update() method
+The difference_update() method removes elements from the original set that also exist in the other set(s).
+It is like difference(), but changes the original set instead of returning a new one.
+This is good for filtering out unwanted or duplicate values.
+You can pass multiple sets or iterables to compare against.
+The original set is permanently changed.
+It's a clean and efficient way to exclude elements.

+# symmetric_difference_update() method
+The symmetric_difference_update() method updates the set to contain elements that are in either set but not in both.
+It removes the common elements and adds the unique ones.
+This operation modifies the set directly and returns None.
+It’s great when you need to highlight differences between sets.
+It can be visualized as a merge that deletes duplicates.
+Use this when comparing mismatched or changing datasets.